zulip/zulip/docs/contributing/gsoc.md

 [prod-label]: https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22area%3A+production%22

-- Extract JavaScript logic modules from the Zulip web app that we'd like to be able to share with the Zulip web app.
+- Extract JavaScript logic modules from the Zulip web app that we'd like to be able to share with the Zulip mobile app.
 This work can have big benefits it terms of avoiding code duplication for complex logic.
 We have prototyped for a few modules by migrating them to `static/shared/`; this project will involve closely collaborating